 Historic Baseball

+Played by the early rules from official rule books, this is one of the most engaging on-site reality experiences.
 Between the motion of a train ride, the novelty of early transportation, and the simplicity of historic baseball, families get a well-rounded look at how people moved, worked, and played.
 It’s a steady mix of activity and pause that makes the visit feel full without feeling rushed.

 We waited in a 20-minute line for this chauffeured tour, but it was sooo worth it! ©Steffy McCourt